dotnet/docs/docs/fundamentals/networking/http/httpclient.md

 The HTTP response object (<xref:System.Net.Http.HttpResponseMessage>), when not successful, contains information about the error.
 The <xref:System.Net.HttpWebResponse.StatusCode%2A?displayProperty=nameWithType> property can be used to evaluate the error code.

 For more information, see [Client error status codes](http-overview.md#client-error-status-codes) and [Server error status codes](http-overview.md#server-error-status-codes).
+In addition to handling errors in the response, you can also handle errors in the request.
+For more information, see [HTTP error handling](#http-error-handling).

 ### HTTP valid content responses